ChanhoKim9848/WebProject/Week 11/Readme.md

 users who are not authenticated, they go to /auth/**

-if the url is /... then users are allowed to use index.jsp
+if the url is /... then users are allowed to use index page

 static pages are viewed  /js/**, /css/** , /image/**